health-validator/Hammer/README.md

 * Copy validation report as CSV
 * Open-source and Free
 * Cross platform
-  - Windows, macOS and Linux ready.
+  - Windows, macOS and Linux.

 ## Download